WilmerU7899/sno/solution.md

 * Guided imagery
 * Audio recording
 * Stimulation control: Involved controlling pre-bedtime activities and surrounding ro control sleeping patterns.
     * It can be done by only spending time in their bed when they feel sleepy.
-This would force the brain to associate being in bed with the feeling of being ready to sleep
+This would force the brain to associate being in bed with the feeling of being ready to sleep.
 * Cognitive behavioral therapy (CBT): Designed to help people understand and change the thought patterns behind certain behaviors.
     * It would challenge unhealthy thoughts and replace them with positive ones.
 Medical News Today